thisisudaykantthakur/thisisudaykant-tiuk-international-with-excel/README.md

 ## PHP  Required Extensions
 1) Download and Install imagick
+2) Copy the **php_imagick.dll** to the PHP extensions directory.
-2) Update php.ini file by adding this line extension_dir = "localhost/_Location_to_your_php/ext_" or "C:/laragon/bin/php/php-8.1.16-Win32-vs16-x64/ext"
+3) Update php.ini file by adding this line extension_dir = "localhost/_Location_to_your_php/ext_" or "C:/laragon/bin/php/php-8.1.16-Win32-vs16-x64/ext"
        extension=php_imagick.dll
-3) Restart your server and check with the help of this code
+4) Restart your server and check with the help of this code
     <?php
         phpinfo();
     ?>